jenny wong, conductor & soprano

 A native of Hong Kong, Jenny Wong was one of the youngest conductors to win two consecutive World Champion titles at the World Choir Games (China, 2010) and the International Johannes Brahms Choral Competition (Germany, 2011), conducting the Diocesan Girls' School Choir from Hong Kong.
 Wong has conducted and performed in Germany, Austria, New Zealand, Australia, South Korea, China and across the United States.

 Wong assumed the position of Associate Conductor of the Los Angeles Master Chorale in 2017, after first becoming Assistant Conductor in 2016.
 She made her solo conducting debut at Walt Disney Concert Hall conducting the six Bach Motets BWV 225-230, and has conducted on Master Chorale’s various programs, including the premiere of Moira Smiley's five-movement Time in Our Voices.
-She has prepared choruses for Gustavo Dudamel and the LA Philharmonic, Susanna Mälkki, Eric Whitacre, María Guinand, and Music Academy of the West.
+She has prepared choruses for Gustavo Dudamel and the LA Philharmonic, Susanna Mälkki, Eric Whitacre, María Guinand, and Music Academy of the West, including the U.S. premier of Tan Dun’s Buddha Passion.

 This season, outside of Walt Disney Concert Hall, Wong will conduct the LA Master Chorale in performances of Orlando di Lasso’s Lagrime di San Pietro, staged by Peter Sellars, Melbourne International Arts Festival in Melbourne, Australia, at the Festival Internacionale Cervantino in Guanajuato and the Palacio de Bellas Artes in Mexico City, Mexico, at Carolina Performing Arts at University of North Carolina, Chapel Hill, and the Wallis Annenberg Center for Performing Arts in Beverly Hills, Los Angeles.
 Wong will also be conducting Grammy-winning ensemble Phoenix Chorale in Phoenix, Arizona, as a finalist candidate for their Artistic Director position.